ksingh7/data-show/instructions/docs/Module-1.md

 [student@ceph-node1 ceph-ansible]$
 ```

-!!! success
-    At this point you should have a healthy RHCS cluster up and running with 3 x Ceph Monitors, 3 x Ceph OSDs (12 x OSDs), 1 x Ceph Manager , 1 x Ceph RGW.

 !!! summary "End of Module"
     **We have reached to the end of Module-1.
-At this point you have learned to deploy a Ceph cluster as well as Ceph S3 Object Storage.**
+At this point you should have a healthy RHCS cluster up and running with 3 x Ceph Monitors, 3 x Ceph OSDs (12 x OSDs), 1 x Ceph Manager , 1 x Ceph RGW.**